Product Marketing Manager

 Context & Problem

-At Gnosis Studio I worked as sole PMM across 4+ early-stage incubations simultaneously, Metri and uRamp are two of them.
-Both were infrastructure products at different maturity stages, requiring market definition alongside product development with no established playbook.
+At Gnosis Studio I worked as sole PMM across 4+ early-stage incubations simultaneously.
+Metri and uRamp are two, both infrastructure products at different maturity stages, requiring market definition alongside product development with no established playbook.

 What I Did

-• Designed phased rollout strategies treating launches as learning environments
+• Designed phased rollout strategies treating launches as learning environments, not events

 • Led Metri beta launch at Dappcon via combined in-person and digital activation

-• Delivered GTM for uRamp, a fiat on-ramp supporting Gnosis Pay
+• Delivered GTM for uRamp, the fiat on-ramp supporting Gnosis Pay's $150M+ transaction volume

 Outcome